 Georgia hosts a diverse hospital landscape spanning major academic medical centers, large regional systems, rural Critical Access Hospitals, and safety-net public hospitals.
 Understanding which hospitals serve which Georgia regions is essential for navigating the Medicare hospital benefit in practice.

-Emory Healthcare is the largest health system in Georgia, headquartered in Atlanta and operating Emory University Hospital, Emory University Hospital Midtown, Emory Saint Joseph's Hospital, Emory Decatur Hospital, Emory Hillandale Hospital, Emory Johns Creek Hospital, and Emory University Orthopaedics and Spine Hospital.
-Emory is the principal academic medical center for the Robert W. Woodruff Health Sciences Center and Emory University School of Medicine.
-Emory University Hospital is a major teaching hospital with IME and DGME payments and significant research activity.
+Emory Healthcare (Atlanta) is the largest health system in Georgia and the principal academic medical center for Emory University School of Medicine.
+Emory University Hospital is a major teaching hospital drawing IME and DGME payments.

-Augusta University Health, operated by Augusta University and the Medical College of Georgia, includes AU Medical Center, the Children's Hospital of Georgia, and the Georgia Cancer Center.
-AU Medical Center is the academic medical center for the Medical College of Georgia and serves the Augusta region, eastern Georgia, and parts of South Carolina.
+Augusta University Health, operated by Augusta University and the Medical College of Georgia, is the academic medical center for the Augusta region and eastern Georgia.

-Critical Access Hospitals in Georgia: Approximately 30 CAHs serve rural Georgia counties.
+Critical Access Hospitals in Georgia: A number of CAHs serve rural Georgia counties.
 CAHs are paid based on 101 percent of reasonable cost rather than IPPS prospective rates, are exempt from HVBP, HRRP, and HAC Reduction, and play a vital role in maintaining hospital access in rural communities.
 Examples include Crisp Regional Hospital in Cordele, Bacon County Hospital in Alma, Stewart Webster Hospital in Richland, Jeff Davis Hospital in Hazlehurst, and many others.

 Worked Examples: Georgia Medicare Hospital Inpatient Beneficiary Scenarios